dmsc/emu2/README.md

 - `EMU2_CODEPAGE`      Set DOS code-page to the specified string.
-Set to '?' to show list of included code-pages, multiple aliases separeted with commas.
+Set to '?' to show list of included code-pages, multiple aliases separated with commas.
 Set to a file name to read the mapping table from a file with the unicode value for each byte.
 You can download mapping tables from ftp://ftp.unicode.org/Public/MAPPINGS/VENDORS/MICSFT/PC/